zth/rescript-relay/packages/rescript-relay/benchmarks/SIZE.md

 packages when compiling historical artifacts; do not overwrite current artifacts.

 Bindings CI checks minified, gzip, and Brotli budgets for both bundle layouts and uploads the report.
-Budgets allow 2% headroom over this result.
+Budgets now allow 1% headroom over the compact-callback result.
 Intentional changes to fixture coverage, esbuild version, or budgets need review.
 The raw reports are `results/size-original.json`, `results/size-before.json`, and `results/size-current.json`.